snowem/snowem/README.md

  * `Websocket Sevrer` plays a role of signaling service in WebRTC stack.
  * `Media Server` is basically SFU in WebRTC stack, it handles ICE protocol and forward media streams among peers.

+Check [the official site](https://snowem.io/) for more details and demo.

 Let's start to setup Snowem.

 ## Compile and setup Snowem